RChandler234/GithubScraper/server/README.md

 Run `poetry test` to run the test suite

+Run `poetry test -v` to run the test suite and see a more detailed output

 Run `poetry debug` to run this app in debug mode

 Run `poetry run black .` to run the code formatter